cloud-gov/cg-site/_docs/ops/design/secrets.md

 ## Proposed Approach

 The proposed approach is it to use [CredHub][gh-credhub].
-The cloud.gov team has several reasons to choose CredHub over other secrets management services.
+The Cloud.gov team has several reasons to choose CredHub over other secrets management services.

 * Integrates with BOSH (via config server API) and Concourse.